Wilson has 30 points, 13 rebounds to help Aces beat Liberty

+The Aces responded by scoring 14 of the next 15 points — the first four by A’ja Wilson — to put the game away.

+“I called timeout to yell at them to ‘Get the ball to A’ja Wilson’ and that was the end of the game.”

-NEW YORK (AP) — A’ja Wilson had 30 points and 13 rebounds and the Las Vegas Aces used a late run to beat the New York Liberty 94-82 on Thursday night.
+Wilson finished with 30 points and 13 rebounds and the Aces beat the New York Liberty 94-82 on Thursday night.

+“We won the game.
+That’s about the good positive I have,” Laimbeer said.
+“I think we made some mistakes in this game.
+We didn’t play our game … we didn’t play smart.”

 The Aces led 80-79 with 3:59 left after New York had rallied from a 19-point first half deficit.
 After a timeout, Las Vegas took over.